FCG 3.2 Themes

 The firm does not take risk-sensitive measures to ensure CDD information is up to date.
 This is a breach of the Money Laundering Regulations.

-The firm uses monitoring results to review whether CDD remains adequate.
+The firm uses monitoring results to find out3 whether CDD remains adequate.

 The firm takes advantage of customer contact as an opportunity to update due diligence information.